arnab1203/arnab1203/README.md

 🛠️Currently based in Kolkata, I focus on building AI models that tackle real-world problems in computer vision and document understanding.

+🛠️ Currently based in Kolkata, I focus on building AI models that tackle real-world problems in computer vision and document understanding.

+🔭 My current work involves solving computer vision challenges — teaching machines to interpret images and documents in meaningful ways.
+🌱 Along the way, I’m deepening my expertise in deep learning and exploring the evolving field of generative AI.
+👯 I’m always open to collaborating on AI projects, especially those that push boundaries and offer real-world impact.

 <!--
 **arnab1203/arnab1203** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.